andknam/Height-Predictor/README.md

 - [x] (added 6/9/2020) automatically unchecks checkbox when a different checkbox is selected
 - [x] (added 6/9/2020) fixed some processing problems
 - [x] (added 6/19/2020) added chronological age for automatic skeletal growth type calculation
+- [x] (added 6/19/2020) copy button that allows height prediction note to be copied to clipboard
 - [x] (added 6/23/2020) added choice between brush foundations means and one year from chronological age